Developers: How to Bill Clients for Ongoing WordPress Plugin Renewals

 Invoice for plugin renewals along with other ongoing WordPress services

-Once you’ve set up a subscription to pay for plugin renewals on behalf of a client, you can recharge for it as part of your usual invoicing system.
-You hopefully already have automatic invoicing for clients’ other ongoing services such as hosting, SEO and maintenance (and if not, you should!).
+Set up a subscription to pay for plugin renewals on behalf of a client.
+You can then recharge for it as part of your usual invoicing system.
+You hopefully already have automatic invoicing for clients’ other ongoing services.
+This might include hosting, SEO and maintenance (and if not, you should!).
 It’s easy to include plugin renewals in this, with any markup you decide to charge.
 Everything can then happen automatically.

-I hope these tips help you to present the need for ongoing plugin costs to your clients in a more positive way.
-Done properly, this is an opportunity to provide more future-proof websites to your clients while increasing your own income at the same time.
+I hope these tips help you to present the ongoing plugin costs to clients in a more positive way.
+Done properly, this is an opportunity to provide more future-proof websites to your clients.
+You can also increase your own income at the same time.